crosswalk-project/crosswalk-website/public/documentation/cordova/migrate_an_application.md

         $ cd ../../..
         $ cordova build android

     The `android update` command used above takes a `--target` option, specifying which Android API level you want to target.
-If you only have one platform versions installed in your Android SDK, this option is not required; but if you have multiple platform versions installed, you need to specify which one to use.
+If you only have one platform version installed in your Android SDK, this option is not required; but if you have multiple platform versions installed, you need to specify which one to use.

     To get a list of the targets available in your Android SDK, run this command: